drupal-graphql-compose/documentation/start/concepts.md

 ## Its empty!

 Yes!
-By default we expose nothing.
-It's a choose your own adventure.
+By default the module will expose nothing.
+It's "a choose your own adventure".
 You should be:

 - Enabling the features you want
 - Enabling entity types